-Not all Jews keep kosher, and among those who identify as kosher keepers, there can be great variations in practice.
+Not all Jews keep kosher, and among those who do, there are variations in practice.

 Who Keeps Kosher?

-31% of Jews who identified as Conservative reported that they kept kosher, while 7% of Reform respondents upheld the practice.
-Of survey respondents who claimed no particular affiliation, 10% kept kosher in the home.
+31 percent of Jews who identified as Conservative reported that they kept kosher, while 7 percent of Reform respondents upheld the practice.
+Of survey respondents who claimed no particular affiliation, 10 percent kept kosher in the home.

-It is interesting to note that the picture of kashrut (kosher) observance in America does not translate to Jews around the globe.
-Pew research published in 2016 reveals that in Israel, for example, fewer Jews identify with denominational labels; some 78% consider themselves "non-Orthodox," with 29% considering themselves Masorti (traditional) and 49% Hiloni (secular).
-Yet even within this group, some 52% keep kosher at home, versus just 14% of non-Orthodox Jews in America.
-As for pork consumption -- which many consider the ultimate kosher taboo -- only 20% of non-Orthodox Israeli Jews said they eat it.
-Among non-Orthodox Jewish American survey respondents, that figure was closer to 65%.
+This snapshot of kosher observance in America does not translate to Jews around the globe.
+In Israel, for example, fewer Jews identify with denominational labels.
+Of those who consider themselves non-Orthodox, 52 percent keep kosher at home, compared with just 14 percent of non-Orthodox Jews in America.
+As for pork consumption—which many Jews consider the ultimate kosher taboo—only 20 percent of non-Orthodox Israeli Jews said they eat it.
+Among non-Orthodox Jewish American survey respondents, that figure was closer to 65 percent.

 Variations in Kosher Practice